 We have arrived at a tenuous moment of global shift; a precipice of opposing sociopolitical values all vying for mainstream inclusion.
 As we approach this apex of change, we find ourselves grasping for connection and camaraderie; our physical intimacy has literally been torn apart by remote communication, culture wars, and economic disparity.
 CLIMAX, a collaborative project led by Space Open, embraces this moment of social and political upheaval.
 Through provocative, intimate, and performative events, CLIMAX carries us through to the other side.

-In CLIMAX, the boundaries between self and other are tested as the audience becomes artists and actors over four Saturday nights of immersive experiences and euphoric reflection:
+In CLIMAX, the boundaries between self and other are tested as the audience become both artist and actor over four nights of immersive experiences and euphoric reflection: